Swain County, North Carolina: Qualla Boundary government

 The town of Cherokee is within the Qualla Boundary, land purchased by the Eastern Band of Cherokee Indians in the 1870s.
 It has its own government, consisting of an elected chief and elected council members from each community within the tribe.
 The tribe is considered sovereign and only adheres to its own laws and the laws of the federal government.
 This allows the town of Cherokee to have a casino, despite casinos being outlawed in North Carolina.
 This was conditional on the adoption of a tribal-state gaming compact agreed to by both the tribe and the state, as well as approved by the federal government.

 Policing and law enforcement

 The Swain County Sheriff provides court protection, jail administration, patrol and detective services for the unincorporated areas of the county.
 Bryson City has a municipal police department.

 Education

-Swain County Schools serves all of the county except for the part in the Cherokee reservation, which is in Cherokee Central Schools.
+Swain County Schools serves all of the county except for the part in the Qualla Boundary, which is in Cherokee Central Schools.
 Swain County High School serves the former and Cherokee Central High School serves the latter.

+Media

+The Smoky Mountain Times is published in Bryson City.
+In 1889 and 1890 the community was served by the Swain County Herald.